NikosAlexandris/pvgis-prototype/docs/development/gantt.md

 # State & Future of PVGIS

+!!! note

     by Nikos Alexandris

     During the period November 2021 to July 2022, and while working on programmatic issues and matters of data processing, an assessment of the current state of PVGIS was carried out.
     Findings and recommendations were presented on September 2022.
-A feasibility study and the production of a Proof-of-Concept, modernised version of PVGIS was discussed and launched on April/May 2023.
+    A feasibility study and the production of a Proof-of-Concept, modernised version of PVGIS was discussed on April 2023 and launched on April/May 2023.

+**Chart**

 ``` mermaid
     gantt